Dynamic Range Minimum Queries on the Ultra-Wide Word RAM: The Ultra-Wide Word RAM Model

 \subsection{Memory Access}

 The UWRAM supports standard memory access operations that read or write a single word or a sequence of $w$ contiguous words.
 More interestingly, the UWRAM also supports \emph{scattered} access operations that access $w$ memory locations (not necessarily contiguous) in parallel.
 Given a word sequence $A$ containing $w$ memory addresses, a \emph{scattered read} loads the contents of the addresses into a word sequence $X$, such that $X\angle{i}$ contains the contents of memory location $A\angle{i}$.
 Given word sequences $X$ and $A$ of length $O(w)$ a \emph{scattered write} sets the contents of memory location $A\angle{i}$ to be $X\angle{i}$.
 We can implement the following \emph{shuffle} operations in constant time using scattered read and write.
 Given two word sequences $A$ and $X$ of length $\ell$, a \emph{shuffled read} computes the word sequence $Y$, such that $Y\angle{i}=X\angle{A\angle{i}}$.
 Given word sequences $X$ and $A$ of length $\ell$, a \emph{shuffled write} computes the word sequence $Y$, such that $Y\angle{A\angle{i}}=X\angle{i}$.
+See Figure \ref{fig:shuffles} for an example of a shuffled read and a shuffled write.
 Scattered memory accesses capture the memory model used in IBM's \emph{Cell} architecture~\cite{CRDI2007}.
 They also appear (e.g., \texttt{vpgatherdd}) in Intel's AVX vector extension~\cite{Reinders2013}.
 Scattered memory access operations were also proposed by Larsen and Pagh~\cite{LP2012} in the context of the I/O model of computation.
 Note that while the addresses for scattered writes must be distinct, we can read simultaneously from the same address.